Automated Histopathologic Assessment of Hirschsprung Disease Using a Multi-Stage Vision Transformer Framework: Discussion

-The myenteric plexus region is embedded within the inner layer of the muscularis propria and consists of nerve fibres responsible for several autonomous digestive functions.
-Unlike the muscularis propria, the myenteric plexus is a smaller, less structured region and thus appears more fragmented across WSIs { \cite{b26,b27}}, making segmentation more difficult.
-The myenteric plexus is of great importance because it is the anatomical site where ganglion cells are present { \cite{b27}}, which are needed for future segmentation and identification.
-The segmentation performance yielded recall and precision scores of 94.8\% and 84.2\%, respectively.
-Indicating the model’s robust capability of segmenting most of the pixels that correspond to the plexus region.
-Additionally, among the tiles segmented, fewer false plexus segmentations (false positives) are present.
-Furthermore, the model produced a GIR of 99.7\%, indicating that it not only retained accurate segmentations but also identified relevant areas containing ganglion cells.
+The recall observed (94.8\%) for plexus likely reflects instances where entire plexus regions were missed rather than small local errors.
+This can be examined by recomputing recall after removing completely missed plexus objects from the evaluation, thereby yielding a higher recall value.
+While some plexus regions are not detected, the very high GIR of 99.7\% indicates that the missed regions do not contain ganglion cells and therefore do not influence the success of stage three.
+It is also possible that the ground truth plexus annotations in these cases were conservative, capturing regions that are anatomically adjacent to the plexus but not functionally relevant.
+As a result, the model may be omitting less important or marginal areas without affecting the overall goal of preserving ganglion-containing plexus structures.
 Because the myenteric plexus is embedded within the muscularis propria, producing textural variability { \cite{b26}}, this allows ViTs to leverage their inherent self-attention mechanisms, achieving superior results.
 For instance, the attention layers embedded within the ViT enable the model to distinguish between the thick, continuous, and homogeneous fibres of the muscularis layer and the thin, irregular fibres of the plexus, even when the muscularis propria and the myenteric plexus share the exact colour tones { \cite{b28}}.
 The ViT computes attention scores between patch pairs, enabling it to identify which patches are similar or different based on the embeddings it produces.
 This allows the model to distinguish between slight variations in texture.
 Furthermore, given the fragmented myenteric plexus throughout the WSI, it is discontinuous across several patches, providing ViTs with an opportunity to leverage their inherent understanding of global contextual relationships.
 Unlike conventional CNNs, which primarily rely on local receptive fields, this may prevent recognizing that spatially separated patches belong to the same structure, leading to fragmented predictions, especially when there are mild structural differences between patches.
 However, since ViTs operate globally, the model can label patches with slightly different structures as belonging to the plexus region, even when their embeddings are similar.
 That being said, high segmentation accuracy and high GIR of the myenteric plexus are critical to optimizing ganglion cell segmentation and identification.